Why Error Handling Matters

 Error Callback Path

-The workflow routes to a different set of nodes when this node fails (using the red error handle).
+The workflow routes to different nodes when this node fails (using the red error handle).
 When to use:- Implementing fallback logic

 - Retry mechanisms